 2017 Annapolis Film Festival

-The 5th Annual Annapolis Film Festival returns to downtown Annapolis March 30 – April 2, featuring domestic and international documentary features and shorts, narrative features and shorts, student films, and full-length feature films.
+The 5th Annual Annapolis Film Festival returned to downtown Annapolis March 30 – April 2, featuring domestic and international documentary features and shorts, narrative features and shorts, student films, and full-length feature films.

 Opening Night Feature